EXPIRE key seconds [NX | XX | GT | LT]

 In Redis versions prior 2.1.3 altering a key with an expire set using a command altering its value had the effect of removing the key entirely.
 This semantics was needed because of limitations in the replication layer that are now fixed.

 EXPIRE would return 0 and not alter the timeout for a key with a timeout set.

 Integer reply, specifically:

 0if the timeout was not set. e.g. key doesn't exist, or operation skipped due to the provided arguments.

 Pattern: Navigation session

 Imagine you have a web service and you are interested in the latest N pages recently visited by your users, such that each adjacent page view was not performed more than 60 seconds after the previous.
-Conceptually you may think at this set of page views as a Navigation session if your user, that may contain interesting information about what kind of products he or she is looking for currently, so that you can recommend related products.
+Conceptually you may consider this set of page views as a Navigation session of your user, that may contain interesting information about what kind of products he or she is looking for currently, so that you can recommend related products.